arthurBricq/ros_robottle/README.md

 Here are some commands quite useful with the ROS setup

-- topic publication to move the robot somewhere
+> topic publication to move the robot somewhere

 `ros2 topic pub --once /uart_commands std_msgs/msg/String "data: w"`

-- bag files recording sensor inputs (lidar data + motors speed so far)
+> bag files recording sensor inputs (lidar data + motors speed so far)

 `ros2 bag record /lidar_data /motors_speed`

+> launch the detectnet node (*with their launch files*)

+ros2 launch ros_deep_learning detectnet.ros2.launch input:=csi://0 output:=display://0

+*It's possible to have (or not) an output when this node is launched, but for it we must change the launch file.
+Later, I will integrate this in my own launch nodes*

 ## Differences between Jetson and Personal Computer